denoptim-project/DENOPTIM/README.md

 # DENOPTIM

+## Introduction
-DENOPTIM (De Novo OPTimization of organic and Inorganic Molecules) is a software for de novo design and optimization of functional compounds.
+DENOPTIM (De Novo OPTimization of In/organic Molecules) is a software meant for <i>de novo</i> design and virtual screening of functional compounds.
+In practice, DENOPTIM is meant for building chemical entities by assembling building blocks (i.e., fragments), processing each chemical entity as to produce its figure of merit (i.e., fitness), and designing new entities based on the properties of entities generated before.

 ## Content of the source code folder tree